ROLAND MILLARE, STD

 Program Director

 Dr. Joshua Bitting serves as Program Director for the Together in Holiness Formation series.
 Born and raised in Wichita, Kansas, Joshua came into full communion with the Catholic Church on June 22nd, 2003, the Feast of Corpus Christi while completing his BA in philosophy at Southwestern College.
 Joshua attended Franciscan University of Steubenville where he earned his MA in theology.
 Afterwards, he had the opportunity to study at the Pontifical University of the Holy Cross (Santa Croce) in Rome, Italy.
 Since then, he has served the Church in various capacities at both the parish and diocesan levels.
 He earned his PhD from the University of Notre Dame, Sydney, Australia, writing his dissertation on the formation of spouses and families as domestic churches.
-Joshua and his beautiful wife, Amanda, have six children and enjoy sharing the Gospel of life in their primary vocation as spouses and parents.
+Joshua and his beautiful wife, Amanda, have seven children and enjoy sharing the Gospel of life in their primary vocation as spouses and parents.